 - Stunning Shooting Brake design

 - Only 2 owners from new

-- Been exclusively featured on Swedish Gran Turismo TV
+- Exclusively featured on a Swedish Gran Turismo TV Documentary

 - Matching numbers